 At your treatment planning appointment, your Radiation Treatment Team members will answer any questions you may have.
-These may include questions about side effects, when your treatments will start, skin care, lodging, or other questions.
+These may include questions about side effects, skin care, lodging, or other questions.
 Many people find it helpful to bring someone along to this appointment.